ChristianKeys/ME-396P-Final-Project-cantcode.py/README.md

 1. Download zip file from this repository
 2. Make sure all files from the repository are in the same folder
-3. Open up any file that starts with the word "test"
+3. For simulations, there are 7 files that we used.
+Those include "animate_PRM", "animate_RRT" and any file that includes the word "test_."
+For simplicity, those files have been placed in a sub-folder to organize which files must be ran to produce the working simulations that were presented in our final project.
-4. Run test files and the simulations will pop up.
-Note: Type of algorithm can be changed (Dijkstra and Astar).
+4. Run those files and the simulations will pop up.
+Note: Type of algorithm can be changed within the PRM code (Dijkstra and Astar).
+To change the type of algorithm, you must input astar=True for astar when the code calls the dijkstra function.

 ## Simulation Examples: